kennyskwon/pdsnd_github/README.md

 Programming for Data Science Nanodegree

 ### Description
-This repository contains work I've completed as a part of my coursework in this nanodegree, specifically using Python and Git.
+This repository contains work completed during this nanodegree, specifically using Python and Git.

 ### Files used
 The files used to run the bikeshare.py program are: